eagerdeveloper/coursera-datascience/README.md

 # Introduction to Data Science

-There are 3 amazing assignments.
+There are 5 amazing assignments, and a real-world project.